CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 <iframe width="280" height="155"srcdoc="https://www.youtube.com/embed/VebHTUonOSs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Login to SD Desktop is possible with identity federation systems (Haka, Virtu and [Elixir Login](https://elixir-europe.org/register) or with CSC Login at:

 [**https://sd-desktop.csc.fi**](https://sd-desktop.csc.fi)

-using any modern web browser (e.g. Google Chrome, Firefox).

-After login, **verify your identity** by entering the verification **code** provided via the mobile application.
+SD Desktop uses two factor authentication.
+In practice this means that after password login, you setill need to **verify your identity** by entering the verification **code** provided via the mobile application.
 For specific guidance regarding the verification step, check the [multi-factor authentication](../../accounts/mfa.md) paragraph at the beginning of CSC user guide.

 ![Authentication](images/desktop/desktop-login-1.png)

-The SD Desktop interface is composed of two parts: After logging in you end up to the **Connections page** that allows you to see your active virtual machines and connect to these machines.
+The SD Desktop interface is composed of two parts:**Connections page** that allows you to see your active virtual machines and connect to these machines.
 From this page you can move to **SD Desktop Management page** were you can launch new virtual machines and delte old ones.
 The same SD Desktop interface is used to manage VMs of all your CSC projects that have access to SD Desktop.
 If you are member in several SD Desktop projects you must always make sure that you are using the right project when managing or using virtual machines.

 ## Setting up a Virtual Machine

 <iframe width="280" height="155"srcdoc="https://www.youtube.com/embed/VebHTUonOSs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Once you have access to the SD Desktop service, you can launch virtual machines for your project.
+Once you have logged in to the SD Desktop service, you can launch virtual machines for your project.
 Each project can have 3 Virtual Machines running in the same time.
 These virtual machines can be used by all project members.
 Thus, if you add colleagues/collaborators as project members in the same CSC project, they will also be able to connect to the Virtual Machine and access the data stored in your project.
 However, note that there can be in maximum 10 simutaneous connections to one VM at a time.
 Once a Virtual Machine is launced it will run utill it is deleted.
-This maens that you can close open and close connetion to your VM without interfering the precesses running in the Virtual Machine.

 ---------------------------
 (Desktop), choosing between four pre-built options.
 This operation can be carried out with a few simple steps and does not require any technical knowledge.
 Next, the services will start your virtual Desktop (or, in technical terms: launch a virtual machine) and create a secure connection between CSC and your browser.
 After launch, your virtual Desktop will be directly available for use every time you log in to the service.
 Moreover, the running Desktop will consume billing units (or resources) from your CSC project until it is deleted.